elasticdeeplearning/edl/example/demo/collective/README.md

             path=args.checkpoint, fs=fs)
 ```

-The epoch's number is stored in train_status and the epoch number will be restored when the checkpoint is loaded.
+The epoch's number is stored in `train_status` and the epoch number will be restored when the checkpoint is loaded.

-## Start Resnet0 demo training multiple nodes:
+## Start Resnet50 demo training multiple nodes:

 1. Start a JobServer on one node which generates changing scripts.